Quercus bicolor: Distribution and habitat

 Swamp white oak, a lowland tree, occurs across the eastern and central United States and eastern and central Canada, from Maine to South Carolina, west as far as Ontario, Minnesota, and Tennessee with a few isolated populations in Nebraska and Alabama.
 This species is most common and reaches its largest size in western New York and northern Ohio.

 The swamp white oak generally occurs singly in four different forest types: black ash–American elm–red maple, silver maple–American elm, bur oak, and pin oak–sweetgum.
 Occasionally the swamp white oak is abundant in small areas.
 It is found within a very wide range of mean annual temperatures from 16 to 4 °C. Extremes in temperature vary from 41 to -34 °C. Average annual precipitation is from 640 to 1270 mm.
 The frost-free period ranges from 210 days in the southern part of the growing area to 120 days in the northern part.
 The swamp white oak typically grows on hydromorphic soils.
 It is not found where flooding is permanent, although it is usually found in broad stream valleys, low-lying fields, and the margins of lakes, ponds, or sloughs.
 It occupies roughly the same ecological niche as pin oak, which seldom lives longer than 100 years, but is not nearly as abundant.

 Uses

+Swamp white oak has been used for cabinets, boats, railroad crossties, fencing, and cooperage.
 It is one of the more important white oaks for lumber production.
 The wood is similar to that of Q. alba and is not differentiated from it in the lumber trade.
 In recent years, the swamp white oak has become a popular landscaping tree due to its relative ease of transplanting.
+This is the species that was chosen to be planted around the 911 Memorial Site in Manhattan.

 Being in the white oak group, wildlife such as deer, bears, turkeys, ducks, and geese as well as other animals are attracted to this tree when acorns are dropping in the fall.